scythiangold/launchcode-python-class/pset2/README.md

 * Explain the concept of encapsulation, and how class creation embodies this concept

 ## Getting ready
+For this problem set, we need to understand the basics of classes and objects.
+If you don't have background from learning another object-oriented language previously, start with the References section below.

 ## What to do
 Start by copying your Mario.py file into the `pset2` directory.